JD95/write-you-a-tic-tac-toe/README.md

 data Maybe a = Just a | Nothing
 ```

+This type `Maybe` is a fancy `newtype` except it also adds on another value `Nothing`.
+In terms of what `Maybe` can represent, it's basically everything `a` can *in addition to* that `Nothing` value.

+If we used `Maybe Bool` we can now represent three possible values: `True`, `False`, and `Nothing`.
+What does this mean exactly?
+Well consider a magic mirror that tells you, `True` or `False`, if you are the farest in all the land.
+If the magic face in the mirror was on break then you wouldn't be able to get an answer.
+We could represent this possibility with `Nothing`.
+It's neither `True` or `False` its just no answer.

-Maybe is useful for encoding the possibility of failure within your program.
+In this way maybe is useful for encoding the possibility of failure within our programs.
 For example, what happens when you divide by zero?
-Perhaps we could use a `Bool` to "catch" the case when the user gives a 0.
+Perhaps we could use some pattern matching to "catch" the case when the user gives a 0.

 ```haskell
 division x y :: Int -> Int -> Int